Changes to UK company law. The Economic Crime and Corporate Transparency Act.

 Registered office addresses

-There are new rules for registered office addresses which mean companies must, at all times, have an ‘appropriate address’ as their registered office.
+Companies must, at all times, have an ‘appropriate address’ as their registered office.

 An address is an ‘appropriate address’ if, in the ordinary course of events: